MapColonies/mapproxinator/README.md

 When set to 'true', creates the config file and initializes it. retrives mapproxy configuration and upadated time files from the provider.

+acts as a init-container.

-When set to 'false', starts the server and the process.
+When set to 'false', starts the server and the process of constantly updating mapproxy.yaml. acts as a side-car container.

 `SERVER_PORT` set the server port number , *default to '8080'*